Trashytalk/piwardrive/docs/installation.rst

    Please read the legal notice in the project `README.md` before using PiWardrive.

 This guide covers installing PiWardrive on Raspberry Pi OS and general Linux distributions.
+The recommended interface is the browser-based dashboard built with React.
+It requires Node.js 18 or newer to compile.
+A Kivy-based touch UI remains available as an alternative.

 You can also run ``src/piwardrive/scripts/quickstart.sh`` from the repository root to automatically install the required packages, create ``gui-env/`` and install the Python dependencies.

 Raspberry Pi OS
 ---------------